-If you work in a pub or bar in the United Kingdom, it’s likely that you’ll need a food hygiene training certificate.
-Here’s what you need to know about maintaining high standards of food hygiene in your pub…
+If you work in a pub or bar in the United Kingdom, it’s likely that you’ll need a certificate to prove that you understand necessary food hygiene standards.
+Here’s what you need to know about food hygiene training for pubs.

 Food hygiene training

-It is a legal responsibility for everyone who comes into contact with food at work in the United Kingdom to have an understanding of best food hygiene practice.
+It is a legal responsibility for everyone who comes into contact with food at work in the UK to understand proper food hygiene practice.
 This is typically evidenced by completing a food hygiene training course.
-So, if you prepare food, serve food, handle raw (unpackaged) food, or cook food as part of your job, you will need to have an appropriate level of food hygiene training by either completing a food safety course or receiving on the job training.
+So, if you prepare food, serve food, handle raw (unpackaged) food, or cook food as part of your job, you will need to undertake an appropriate level of food hygiene training.

-Food hygiene training is available at Level 1, Level 2, and Level 3, and depending on the nature of your role, you will need to select the course that matches with your responsibilities the most.
-In the majority of pubs, every member of staff who comes into contact with food in any capacity ought to have a Level 1 food hygiene certificate at minimum.
+Food hygiene training is available at Level 1, 2 and 3.
+In the majority of cases, adequate food hygiene training for pubs consists of every member of staff who comes into contact with food having, at minimum, a Level 1 food hygiene certificate.
 This will prove to any food hygiene inspector that your business takes food hygiene seriously and has processes in place to prevent any risk to public health.

-However, in pubs where you have a kitchen and offer a menu of food to your customers, certain members of staff will require food hygiene training at Level 2 as well.
-The good news is that Level 1 and Level 2 food hygiene training can be completed conveniently online, saving you both time and money.
+However, in pubs where you have a kitchen and offer food to your customers, certain staff members require food hygiene training at Level 2.
+Fortunately, both Level 1 and Level 2 food hygiene training can be completed online, saving you time and money.

 How can food hygiene training benefit my pub business?

-If you make food hygiene training a priority and ensure that all of your staff are on board with good food hygiene practices, this will not only reflect in the quality of the food you are serving but also in the results of your food hygiene or environmental health inspections.
-As a registered business selling food and drink to customers, you will certainly be inspected by your local authority who will want to see evidence of good food hygiene practice, and the result of this inspection will be made public.
-Don’t risk your business’s reputation for the sake of the 1 to 2 hours it will take staff to complete an accredited online food hygiene training course.
+Make food hygiene training a priority and ensure that your staff are on board with food hygiene practice.
+Accordingly, both your food quality and food hygiene or environmental health inspection results will improve.
+As a registered business selling food and drink to customers, you will be inspected by your local authority.
+Such an authority looks for evidence of good food hygiene practice and publishes their findings publicly.
+Don’t risk your business’s reputation for the sake of 1 to 2 hours of staff training.

-Do I need food hygiene training if my pub doesn’t serve food?
+Do I need food hygiene training if I don’t serve food?

-As a general rule, if you are unsure about whether or not you need food hygiene training in your pub, we always recommend contacting your local authority first, as they will be able to advise you specifically on the level of training your business needs.
+Typically, if you are unsure about whether you need food hygiene training in your pub, contact your local authority.
+They will be able to advise you specifically on the level of training your business needs.

 However, here at the Food Hygiene Company, we know the benefits that food hygiene training can bring to your business, and with our Level 1 food hygiene courses starting from as little as £9.95 plus VAT per course, why wouldn’t you want to certify your knowledge today?

 Food hygiene training at Level 3 and above will need to be completed in a face-to-face environment.
-For more information about our face-to-face food hygiene training, please click here.
+However, you can of course pre-book this course today.

 If you’d like to speak to a member of our friendly customer support team about food hygiene training for your pub or bar, please get in touch by calling our office on 01327 552136, email us at email@example.com, or use the live chat feature available on this website.